Camping, but make it glamorous. And make it New England.

 While the glamping experience in New England includes beds, kitchens, rainfall showers, and fire pits, it’s still the exploring that puts any trip to these northeastern states above the rest.
 From Connecticut and Rhode Island and up through Massachusetts to Vermont, New Hampshire, and Maine, there are plenty of places to camp, and this list has them all covered.
 (Don’t forget to read about the best northern Vermont cabins while you’re at it.)

-Enjoy the following 15 New England glamorous camping locations for the best of what the region has to offer.
+Enjoy the following 16 New England glamping locations for the best of what the region has to offer.

 Vibe: A+ Airstreams